juanmirod/pipe-promises/README.md

 # pipePromises

-pipePromises is a function that allows to pipe functions that may return a promise and it runs them sequentially, passing the returned Promise from one ti the next and returning a Promise that resolves when the last promise is resolved or is rejected of any promise in the chain gets rejected.
+pipePromises is a function that allows to pipe functions that may return a promise and it runs them sequentially.
+Like a chain of promises, but more DRY.

-The easiest way to explain it is with an example:
+The easiest way to explain how pipePromises works it is with an example:

 ```javascript